infixtrading/flashbot/README.md

 # Flashbot
 [![Build Status](https://travis-ci.org/infixtrading/flashbot.svg?branch=master)](https://travis-ci.org/infixtrading/flashbot)

-Flashbot is a "batteries included" Java/Scala library for building, simulating, and deploying HFT trading strategies on Cryptocurrency exchanges.
-It provides server components for easily building a cluster of market data servers that efficiently stream data to Flashbot strategies, which in tern compute algorithms and execute or simulate orders.
+Flashbot is a Java and Scala library for building, simulating, and running low-latency Cryptocurrency trading strategies.
+It provides Akka actors for building a cluster of market data servers and trading engines.
+A main focus of this library is to make it easier to go from backtest to live strategy.

-It's intended as a framework for building trading systems that operate at microsecond precision.
+Market data servers (the `DataServer` actor) connect to outside data sources such as exchange websockets or 3rd party signals.
+They persist that data and can publish data streams (live, historical, or both) to subscribers.
+Here's a list of features:

+  1. Pluggable data sources (supports market data for other financial markets too)
+  2. Works with any JDBC compatible database
+  3. Automates data retention
+  4. Tolerant to network and websocket failures (i.e. it manages the retries)

+The other main actor is the `TradingEngine`.
+It handles things such as:

+  1. Pluggable strategies
+  2. Running backtests on data from anywhere in the cluster
+  3. Managing bots that run in live or paper mode
+  4. Fault tolerance for strategy exceptions

 ## Status
 This project is a WIP.
 In it's current state it's a good tool for prototyping and simulating strategies.
 However, this is alpha software.
 The unit tests are minimal.
 Do not use it out of the box for real trading yet!
 You have been warned.